 - Mark your calendar

 Launching a political campaign takes time and energy, so schedule accordingly!
-If you have other significant commitments (a wedding, for instance), it might be best to wait until after that to jump into the race.
+If you have other significant commitments (a wedding), it might be best to wait until after that to jump into the race.

-If you’re looking to run for office, or are in the early stages of your campaign, reach out to us.
+If you’re looking to run for office, or are in the early stages of your campaign, contact us.
 Our team will help in every step of the pre-launch process, from developing a strategy and building your website to crafting social media posts and fundraising letters.

 We have years of experience helping political candidates win elections, and we’d love to put that knowledge to work for you.